Search KeySavvy for the vehicle you want to buy:

 Before you shop for your car, we recommend you get pre-approval from your bank or credit union so you know how much you can borrow.
 Let your bank know that you're buying from an independent car dealer, since some banks don't offer loans on regular private party sales.
 Note that if your seller has a loan, most lenders won't allow you to finance your purchase.

-When you and the seller agree on a price, KeySavvy generates a Purchase Order that you take to your bank.
-Your bank issues a check or sends a wire transfer to KeySavvy for the loan amount.
-After KeySavvy verifies the payment, you pick up your car, and we pay the seller and take care of the paperwork.
+When you and the seller agree on a price, you'll download a Purchase Order that you take to your bank.
+If approved, your bank will issue a check made out to KeySavvy, Inc. or send us a wire transfer for the amount financed.
+We do not accept "pre-approval" checks from lenders.
+After KeySavvy verifies the check and your down payment, you pick up your car, and we pay the seller and take care of the paperwork.

 Yes, KeySavvy generates a bill of sale automatically.
 Buyers and sellers e-sign this document and can download it from their dashboard at any time in the future.
 The bill of sale will state that the vehicle is being sold in "as is" condition.